Tryliom/PhysicsEngine/documentation/blogpost.md

 ## Advantages

-Reduce the number of collision checks, the time complexity go through O(n) -> Olog(n) with this method as we divided the space in four.
+Reduce the number of collision check, the time complexity go through O(n) -> Olog(n) with this method as we divided the space in four.

 ## How I made it ?